-The ALRT guideway creates privacy problems due to overlooking from the trains into portions of the site.
-New development that is higher than adjacent buildings could also create privacy problems due to overlooking.
-However, sensitive site and dwelling unit planning can minimize overlook problems and loss of privacy on adjacent sites.
+29th Avenue traffic, particularly buses, creates some privacy problems due to overlook into this site.
+New development that is higher than adjacent buildings could also create privacy problems.
+However, sensitive site and dwelling unit planning can reduce overlook problems, minimize the loss of privacy on adjacent sites and screen sites north of the site from 29th Avenue and the bus loop.

-New development should respect and improve existing levels of privacy.
+New development should respect existing levels of privacy.

-- (a) Using landscaping to block views from the ALRT into new development. - (b) Designing and landscaping new development to ensure that the privacy of adjacent sites is not unduly compromised. - (c) Ensuring that new development has a high degree of individual unit privacy through careful location and treatment of windows and balconies.
+- (a) Designing and landscaping new development to ensure that the privacy of adjacent sites is not unduly compromised. - (b) Ensuring that new development has a high degree of individual unit privacy through careful location and treatment of windows, balconies and patios. - (c) Using building massing and landscaping to screen views from north of the site to the bus loop and 29th Avenue.